Create Custom Images

 Create an image from an instance via the console

-Shut down the instance.
-Select the instance to be shut down, and then click Shutdown on the top.
+- Shut down the instance.
+Select the instance to be shut down, and then click More > Instance Status > Shutdown.

-Enter Image Name and Image Description in the pop-up box, and click OK to submit the creation application.
+- Enter Image Name and Image Description in the pop-up box, and click Create Image to submit the creation application.

-To purchase a server with the same image as the previous one, click Create CVM on the right side of the image in the image list.
+- To purchase a server with the same image as the previous one, click Create Instance on the right side of the image in the image list.

 Create an image using API